Vedant285/PsychoCounsel/README.md

 # PsycoCouncil: The Human Psychological Counselor

 ## Overview
-PsycoCouncil is a psychological counseling platform that uses Computer Vision and Signal Processing for emotion recognition, and heart rate analysis.
+PsycoCouncil is an advanced psychological counseling platform integrating cutting-edge technologies such as Computer Vision and Signal Processing for precise emotion recognition and heart rate analysis.
+Through the utilization of these sophisticated methods, PsycoCouncil aims to deliver comprehensive and accurate insights to enhance the counseling experience for individuals seeking psychological support.

 ## Project Link
 1. [Webapp](https://vedant-council.streamlit.app/)